 - 2. Pull the wire, attached to the outside corner of the plate, taut past the edge of the asphalt mixture mat and secure it.
 Let the paving operation pass over the plate and wire. - 3.
 Using the exposed end of the wire, pull the wire up through the fresh asphalt mixture to locate the corner of the plate. - a.
 Plate only: - i.
-Using a small square head shovel or scoop, or both, remove the full depth of the asphalt mixture from the plate.
+Using a small square head shovel, scoop, or both, remove the full depth of the asphalt mixture from the plate.
 Take care to prevent sloughing of adjacent material. - ii.
-Place asphalt mixture, including any material adhering to the plate and scoop or shovel in a sample container. - b.
-"Cookie Cutter": - i.
+Place asphalt mixture, including any material adhering to the plate and scoop or shovel in a sample container. - iii.
+Remove the sample cutter from the roadway.
+The hole made from the sampling must be filled by the contractor with loose asphalt mixture. - b.
+"Cookie Cutter":

+- i.
 Place the "cookie cutter" sample device, just inside the end of the wire; align the cutter over the plate.
 Press "cookie cutter" device down through the asphalt mixture to the plate. - ii.
 Using a small square tipped shovel or scoop, or both, carefully remove all the asphalt mixture from inside of the cutter and place in a sample container. - iii.
 Remove the sample cutter and the plate from the roadway.
 The hole made from the sampling must be filled by the contractor with loose asphalt mixture.